tailhq/PlasmaML/helios/README.md

 This repo is also the home of the reference implementation of the [_Dynamic Time Lag Regression_](https://openreview.net/forum?id=SkxybANtDB) framework and its application on the solar wind prediction task.

+For more information on the helios API refer to the [scaladoc](https://transcendent-ai-labs.github.io/api_docs/PlasmaML/recent/helios/).

 ## DTLR Solar wind prediction.